-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Conservation Dental Practice was the principal dentist.
+The practice is owned by an individual who is the principal dentist They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected four CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection we collected 13 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists and two dental nurses, We looked at practice policies and procedures and other records about how the service is managed.
+During the inspection we spoke with the principal dentist, the operations manager, three dentists, four dental nurses, the dental therapist, two receptionists and the patient care co-ordinator.
+We looked at practice policies and procedures and other records about how the service is managed.